 4. Car Maintenance

-You should know some basics like changing a tire, opening hood, jumpstarting the car, or changing oil if you trust yourself enough (at least know when to change oil).
+You should know some basics like changing a tire, opening hood, jumpstarting the car, or changing oil if you trust yourself enough (at least know when to change oil, or the interval – 5k miles on average).
 Keeping the routine maintenance is very important for your vehicle’s life and not taking care of it will cost you much more if something fails in the engine.

 Thus reminds me of my post on check engine light and dirty secret that mechanics won’t tell you for you to be prepared.